akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 [Chapter 8: Making decisions on the route ](making_decisions.md)

 ### Summary
 Congratulations!
 Thank you for following me on the long journey from Alfresco to Liferay.
 The route we made was sometimes stony.
 Doing it with Camel / Fuse is surely a lot easier then coding everything yourself.
-Let me say that the countless languages are a babylonian challenge for newbees!
+Let me say that the countless languages (simple, jsonpath, ...) are a *babylonian challenge* for newbees!
 But, on the other hand, once you know how to handle them, this is an extremly powerfull tool!

+This Alfresco - Liferay integration was achieved by writing **only 20 lines of JAVA Code** (on the route), because Camel did the rest of the work.
+The route can easily be reused, or at least be the base, for different solutions that follow the CRUD pattern.

+Now that's what I would call *Low-Coding* and the right way to invest time in.

 Click below to see the result of the work that was done.